Terminal/discordapps.dev/README.md

-# Discord Bot List
+# ls.terminal.ink
-An example Express and Eris server, which lists Discord bots
+An open source Discord Bot listing website using Eris, Express and RethinkDB (and no jQuery if you select the `<table>` theme)

 ## Development Team
 Category            | People